argentini/Argentini.Sfumato/README.md

 Some of the benefits of using Sfumato over Tailwind include:

-- Single, easy installation; Install once and use Sfumato on any projects now and in the future.
+- Single, easy installation; Install the CLI tool once and use Sfumato on any projects now and in the future, or use Sfumato Core to embed it in your application
 - Fastest way to build; Sfumato is a multi-threaded, 64-bit native, super fast cross-platform app.
 It's up to 2-3x faster than Tailwind CSS 4.1!
 - No dependencies; When using Sfumato your project remains clean.
 Tailwind uses Node.js with a bunch of third party dependencies and adds a node-modules folder to your project containing a ton of extra files.
 - Multi-project builds; Sfumato can build and watch multiple project configurations at once.
 It's so fast you may not even notice a difference.